pelagia123/todo-list-tutorial/deploy-to-github-pages.md

 # \#20: 🛰 Deploy to GitHub Pages

-This is an old version - we should check this :\)

 To deploy our changes to GitHub pages we will use the angular-cli-ghpages package [https://github.com/angular-schule/angular-cli-ghpages](https://github.com/angular-schule/angular-cli-ghpages)

 * You need to have a GitHub user